Stephen Geoffreys

-Stephen Geoffrey Miller (born November 22, 1964), known professionally as Stephen Geoffreys, is an American actor.
-He played high school misfit-turned vampire "Evil Ed" in the 1985 horror film Fright Night.
-He also appeared in Heaven Help Us (1985), Fraternity Vacation (1985), At Close Range (1986), and 976-EVIL (1988).
+Stephen Geoffrey Miller (born November 22, 1964), known professionally as Stephen Geoffreys, is an American actor who played high school misfit-turned vampire "Evil Ed" in the 1985 horror film Fright Night.
+He additionally appeared in Heaven Help Us (1985), Fraternity Vacation (1985), At Close Range (1986), and 976-EVIL (1988), and a few gay pornographic films in the 1990s.

 Life and career

-Born Stephen Geoffrey Miller in Cincinnati, Ohio, Geoffreys first began acting on the stage.
+Born Stephen Geoffrey Miller in Cincinnati, Ohio, he first began acting on the stage.
 In 1984, he was nominated for Broadway's Tony Award for "Best Performance by a Featured Actor in a Musical" for his performance in a play based on The Human Comedy.
 For this role, he won the Theatre World Award in 1984.

-Geoffreys appeared in several horror and teen films in the 1980s, including Heaven Help Us, Fraternity Vacation, and 976-EVIL.
-He also played a supporting part in the critically acclaimed drama At Close Range in 1986.
+Geoffreys appeared in several horror and teen films during the 1980s, including Heaven Help Us, Fraternity Vacation, and 976-EVIL.
 He is best known for playing the teenage misfit-turned vampire "Evil" Ed in the 1985 vampire horror film Fright Night, also starring Roddy McDowall, William Ragsdale, and Chris Sarandon.
-Geoffreys was asked to reprise his role in Fright Night Part 2 but turned it down to play the lead role in 976-EVIL.
+He was asked to reprise his "Evil" Ed role in Fright Night Part 2 but turned it down to play the lead in 976-EVIL.
+He also played a supporting part in the critically acclaimed drama At Close Range in 1986, followed by an episode of Amazing Stories and The Chair (1988).

 During the 1990s, Geoffreys appeared for several years in gay pornographic movies, using the alias Sam Ritter.

 Geoffreys returned to horror in a supporting role as "Mr. Putski" in the independent film Sick Girl, released in October 2007, after an almost 9-year absence from mainstream film.
 He went on to play a lead role in the horror film Do Not Disturb.
 He later appeared in the horror film Emerging Past, which also featured actor Brooke McCarter of The Lost Boys fame.
-As part of the Mad Monster Party on March 28, 2015, Geoffreys wore his Evil Ed costume.
+As part of the Mad Monster Party convention on March 28, 2015, Geoffreys wore his Evil Ed costume.